stoicdavi/phpProjects/marketplace_price_calculator/README.md

 # MARKET PLACE CALCULATOR APP
 - This is a simple app project that
-- Allows user to register
+- Allows user to register using a unique username
-- Allows user to log in
+- Allows only registered users to log in
 - Allows a user to calculate the selling price of products they wish to

 ## To test this on your machine